Search

 Edible Qualities

-Jackfruit is a large tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Jackfruit is a large tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces large chartreuse oval fruit with yellow flesh which are typically harvested when mature.
 The fruit will often fade to brown over time.
 The fruits have a sweet taste with a fleshy texture and a distinctive fragrance.

 The fruit are most often used in the following ways: